AppCrypto/deTTP/README.md

     cd $GOPATH/src/github.com/ethereum/go-ethereum/
     sudo make && make devtools
     ```

-# Package description
+# File description

+* `main.go`   run this file to test the functionalities of the framework.

-* `Main.go`    Main executable file, run this file to invoke the contract.
+* `incentive.go`  run this file to test the incentive mechanism.

-* `compile/contract/`  The folder for store solidity(.sol) contract file.
+* `compile/contract/`  The folder stores contract source code file (.sol) and generated go contract file.

-* `compile/compile.sh`  The script file that compile and generate ABI from a solidity for later use.
+* `compile/compile.sh`  The script file compiles solidity and generates go contract file.

-* `genPrvKey.sh`  The script file that run ganache for the first time to get the account key and generate the`.env` file.
+* `genPrvKey.sh`  The script file generates accounts and stores in the`.env` file.

-* `.env`  The file to store private key for the default ganache account.

-* `utils/utils.go`  The file for deploying and compiling contracts.

-* `crypto/`  The folder for store cryptographic primitives (EIGamal, Threshold_ElGamal,DLEQ, VSS).

-# How to use it
+# How to run

-1. Generate private keys
+1. Generate private keys to generate the `.env` file

     ```bash
     bash genPrvKey.sh